128technology/docs/docs/plugin_wireguard.md

 #### New Features and Improvements

-- **PLUGIN-1429**  Support DHCP for wireguard interfaces The feature adds support for configuring wireguard profile in network interface level when dhcp is enabled.
+- **PLUGIN-1429**  Support wireguard on DHCP interfaces The feature adds support for configuring wireguard profile on the network interface level when DHCP is enabled.

 #### Issues Fixed